 def manage_children(request, parent_id):

-"""Edit children and their addresses for a single parent."""
+"""Edit children and their addresses for one parent on a single page."""

 parent = get_object_or_404(models.Parent, id=parent_id)